rise8-us/delivery-playbooks/docs/content/plays/cross-discipline/5-whys.md

 5. **Converge on the primary root cause(s)**

     * You may end with 1–3 root causes across branches.
-    * Link to VSM, User Experience Maps or DDD artifacts: Map where the cause lives in the value stream, user journey or system behavior designs.
+    * Link to VSM, User Experience Maps, DDD Event Storm maps, or other artifacts.

 ### Capture potential actions for causes

 One simple way to turn root-causes into potential next steps for the team, is to ideate on Corrective and Preventative Actions (CAPA)